L'Arche d'Oé, heritage center

 Animals

-Animals accepted : Yes
+Pets allowed : Yes

-Animals kept on a leash.
+Pets kept on a leash.

 -

-Push open the door of time and discover the life of a mountain village in the 18th century.
+Push the door of time and discover the life of a mountain village in the 18th century.
 This traditional house is the ideal place to understand the identity of Oé (Aussois in patois).